 The principal investigator must be a suitably qualified researcher (minimum of PhD followed by three years research experience, or equivalent qualification or research experience).

-A research group can only submit a single application to Worldwide Cancer Research in a grant round.
-For example, if you are the PI on an application in this round, no member of your research group can be PI on a second application.
-If, at any stage of a grant round, a research group is found to have submitted multiple applications as PIs, all the applications will be rejected immediately and the group may be barred from applying in future.
-This rule only applies to PIs.
-You can be PI on one application and a co-applicant or collaborator on other applications at the same time.
+A research group can only submit one application per grant round.
+For example, if you are the PI on an application, no member of your research group can be a PI on a second application in the same round.
+If, at any stage of a grant round, multiple PIs are found to be from the same research group, all the applications will be rejected immediately, and the group may be barred from applying in future.
+You can be PI on one application and a co-applicant or collaborator on other applications in the same grant round.

 The maximum budget allowed is £250,000, but it should be noted that most of the three-year grants we award have a budget below £200,000.

-If you are interested in applying for this opportunity, please send the following in 1 PDF to Erin Carr at email@example.com no later than 5:00pm on Friday, April 19th.
+If you are interested in applying for this opportunity, please send the following in 1 PDF to TBA no later than 5:00pm on TBA

 - Applicant’s NIH Biosketch